 - The submission of an audio or video recording of a lower primary class is required to enroll in the second summer.

 - A second recording, preferably of an upper primary, middle or high school class, is required to enroll in the third summer.

 - A completed folk song collection & retrieval system is required.

-*Click here for details about Teaching Videos and the Folk Song Collection and Retrieval System
+*Click here for details about Teaching Recordings and the Folk Song Collection and Retrieval System